UFC vs Bellator: Everything You Need to Know

 Fighter Pay Differences

-Bellator pays certain fighters more when they come fight for Bellator, than what they were earning in the UFC.
+Bellator pays certain fighters more when they come to fight for Bellator than what they were earning in the UFC.

 Some former UFC fighters who've made much more money in Bellator include Gegard Mousasi and Corey Anderson.

 However, overall, for all of the fighters in the prelims to those in the main event, the UFC pays their fighters more.

 Some of the more notable former UFC fighters who were able to earn more in Bellator than they did in the UFC include Gegard Mousasi, Corey Anderson, and Sergio Pettis.

 The most noticeable difference in fighter pays occurs in the lower portion of the card, more specifically the preliminary card.

 In Bellator's most recent event (Bellator 275), Lee Hammond and Jamie Hay both had a $2k base salary (to show) and a $2k win bonus.

 Hammond would win the fight and earn $4k, while Hay would lose the fight and earn $2k.

 On the other hand, for UFC's most recent event (UFC 275), the lowest fighters on the card have a $12k to show, and $12k to win contract.

 Gomez Juarez would win the fight through a devastating knockout, and collect a bonus of the night as well, earning a total of $78,000.